UWPCE-PythonCert/IntroToPython-2014/_sources/supplements/unicode.txt

 * Superset of ASCII suitable for Western European languages.

-* The most common one-byte per char encoding for European text.
+* The most common one-byte-per-char encoding for European text.

 * Nice property -- every byte value from 0 to 255 is a valid character ( at least in Python )